This course examines the engineeing of Renewable Energy. The technical course equips the student for a wide range of engineering roles.

 OCR/Cambridge Technical Combinations

-HND applications in a Electrical, Electronic, Mechanical or Manufacturing Engineering subject may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.
+HND requirement is overall Merit in a Electrical, Electronic, Mechanical or Manufacturing Engineering subject.
+HND applications may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full-time year 1 course.

 Ulster Foundation Degree